kyleselh/newstok/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+## Security Features

+This application includes several security measures:

+- **Rate Limiting**: Prevents abuse through IP-based request throttling
+- **Input Validation**: All inputs are validated using Zod schemas
+- **Content Sanitization**: Prevents XSS attacks by sanitizing all external content
+- **HTTP Security Headers**: Implements best practices for security headers
+- **CORS Protection**: Restricts access to the API from unauthorized origins
+- **Environment Variable Validation**: Checks required variables are set at startup
+- **Error Handling**: Prevents leaking of sensitive information in error messages
+- **Deployment Scripts**: Includes security checks before deployment

+### Security Deployment Checklist

+Before deploying to production:

+1. Run the security audit: `npm run security-audit`
+2. Ensure all environment variables are set correctly
+3. Never commit .env files to your repository
+4. Use the deployment scripts in the `/scripts` directory
+5. Consider running a penetration test before public release